-Program receipts represent only 60.5 percent of total receipts and are primarily comprised of restricted intergovernmental receipts such as motor vehicle license and gas tax money, building permits and inspection fees and charges to other governmental agencies for police services provided under contract.
+Program receipts represent only 11.3 percent of total receipts and are primarily comprised of restricted intergovernmental receipts such as motor vehicle license and gas tax money, building permits and inspection fees and charges to other governmental agencies for police services provided under contract.

-General receipts represent 39.5 percent of the Village's total receipts, and of this amount, 46.5 percent are taxes.
-Other receipts such as investments earnings make up a portion (8.3 percent) of general receipts.
+General receipts represent 88.7 percent of the Village's total receipts, and of this amount, 40.7 percent are taxes.
+State and federal grants and entitlements make up 7.4 percent of the Village's general receipts.
+Other receipts such as investments earnings make up a large percentage (28.1 percent) of general receipts.
 The remaining receipts are very insignificant and somewhat unpredictable revenue sources.

 Disbursements for General Government represent the overhead costs of running the Village and the support services provided for the other Village activities.
 These include the costs of council, and the auditor, treasurer, and income tax departments, as well as internal services such as payroll and purchasing.
-Since these costs do not represent direct services to residents, we try to limit these costs.
+Since these costs do not represent direct services to residents, we try to limit these costs to 29.4 percent of General Fund unrestricted receipts.

-Security of Persons and Property are the costs of police and fire protection.
-The expense of \$708,116 represents 26.3 percent of the total expenses.
-Public Health Services is the health department; Leisure Time Activities are the costs of maintaining the parks and playing fields; the economic development department promotes the Village to industry and commerce as well as working with other governments in the area to attract new business; and Transportation is the cost of maintaining the roads.
-These areas had expenses of \$410,081 in 2006, equaling 24.1 percent of the total governmental service expenses.
+Security of Persons and Property are the costs of police and fire protection; Public Health Services is the health department; Leisure Time Activities are the costs of maintaining the parks and playing fields; the economic development department promotes the Village to industry and commerce as well as working with other governments in the area to attract new business; and Transportation is the cost of maintaining the roads.